paolobenve/myphotoshare/README.md

 ## Changelog

+### version 2.6.3 (September 2, 2017):

+* album buttons has now a link to go to random image directly

 ### version 2.6.2 (September 2, 2017):

 * videos: a transparency indicating it's a video is added to thumbnails